- Home

 Rapid Access

-Rapid Access (RA) proposals (available January 2021) are specifically for rapid access to microscope time for “hot topics” or straightforward experiments with a fast turnaround time where preliminary (screening) data are available.
+Rapid Access (RA) proposals are specifically for rapid access to microscope time for “hot topics” or straightforward experiments with a fast turnaround time where preliminary (screening) data are available.
+RA is only available for the High-End Krios Microscope.
 More »

 RA proposals are valid for one cycle and typically request a very small amount of microscope time.
 These proposals are peer-reviewed and allocated by the LBMS PRP with a 2 – 3 week turnaround time prior to running the experiments.
 Any user submitting a RA proposal must contact the LBMS staff prior to submission to ensure that microscope time is available, and that the proposal complies with the RA criteria.